Tuesday, November 15, 2016

 Other Topics: Stylistic Devices, Rhetorical Devices; Definitions; Picture Description

-Provides guides to writing stories, poems, reviews, and research papers, and features Continuous Stories and selected writings of children and teenagers (aged from 5 to 18)
+Provides guides to writing stories, poems, reviews, and research papers, and features Continuous Stories and selected writings of children and teenagers (aged from 5 to 18)[10] Writing Techniques, from English On The Run

-The Paragraph; How to Write a Paragraph; Transitional Signals; Punctuation Rules; Capitalization Rules; The Essay
+The Paragraph; How to Write a Paragraph; Transitional Signals; Punctuation Rules; Capitalization Rules; The Essay[11] The Writing Index, from English Works!
+Gallaudet University

 Prewriting, Writing, and Revising